Why is my deck drainage problems

 How do I know if my deck has drainage problems?

-Signs of deck drainage issues include standing water, mold/mildew growth, and damage to the deck structure.
+Signs of deck drainage issues include standing water, rotting wood, and mold or mildew growth.

 Connect with certified professionals in your area